Leroymilo/FurnitureFramework/doc/Furniture.md

 - White Cat Statue
 - Black Cat Statue

+This field also supports i18n translations by setting its value to `"i18n:my_translation_key"` (and replace `my_translation_key` by anything).
+It can get a bit tricky when combined with variants, but you can check the [template](/doc/Templates/i18n%20Example/) to see how it can work.

 ## Rotations (required)

 This field allow you to define rotations.
 It can be of 2 types: an integer (a whole number), or a list of rotation names.